 The Plantar Fascia is a broad, thick band of tissue that runs from under the heel to the front of the foot.
 Through overuse the fascia can become inflamed and painful at its attachment to the heel bone or calcaneus.
 The condition is traditionally thought to be due to inflammation, however this is not always the case, as there may be an absence of inflammatory cells within the fascia.
 Therefore the cause of pain is thought to be due to degeneration of the collagen fibres close to the attachment to the heel bone.
-At Elite Clinic we offer a treatment called, Low level laser therapy which has been clinically proven help regenerate collagen formation, to prevent re-occurance of plantar fasciitis.
+At my foot doctor we offer a treatment called, Low level laser therapy which has been clinically proven help regenerate collagen formation, to prevent re-occurance of plantar fasciitis.

 Causes - of plantar fasciitis

 Plantar fasciitis is an overuse injury.
 Repetitive over-stretching of the plantar fascia under the foot leads to possible inflammation and thickening of the tendon.
 As the fascia thickens it looses flexibility and strength.
 This is common in sports which involve running, dancing or jumping.
 The following can increase the likelihood of developing it: